-Part memoir and part reference this book explores shark behaviour through the eyes of Dr Peter Klimley in a truly fascinating but highly entertaing fashion.
-With hilarious anecdotes taken from his own postgraduate days to his later research this book makes a complex subject (animal behaviour) easily accesible for the lay reader.
+Part memoir and part reference this book explores shark behaviour through the eyes of Dr Peter Klimley in a truly fascinating but highly entertaining fashion.
+With hilarious anecdotes taken from his own postgraduate days to his later research, this book makes a complex subject (animal behaviour) easily accessible for the lay reader.
 If you love sharks then this book is certainly one for you.

 5. The end of the line – Charles Clover